camunda/camunda-docs-manual/content/installation/full/jboss/pre-packaged.md

 ---
 {{< note title="Java 8 compatibility" class="info" >}}
 if you are using Java 8 please use Wildfly installation and not JBoss AS.
-In order to use JBoss AS you have to use Java 7 or Java 6.
+In order to use JBoss AS you have to use Java 7.
 {{< /note >}}

 # Installation Procedure